Last Updated on

-When making mulling spices yourself, there are a lot of options you can go with.
+When you’ve made mulling spices yourself, there are a lot of options you can go with.
 There are many different flavors that can be used, so you need to find what you like and go with it.
 You can use cloth spice bags, cheesecloth or ready to use tea bags.s

-The recipe that we use is easy and can be used in making mulled cider or red wine.
+The recipe that we used is easy and can be used in making mulled cider or red wine.
 What a great treat for that cold winter night!
 A packet can also be used in boiling water on the stove to give those great spice scents in your home during the holiday season.

-- 4 (1/2-inch) pieces cinnamon stick
+- 4 (1/2 inch) pieces cinnamon stick

 - 4 cardamom pods

 - 4 whole cloves

 - 1-2 slices of fresh, peeled ginger